Does Jardiance cause weight loss?

 - When used alone, the systolic blood pressure (the top number) was statistically significantly reduced compared to placebo by -2.6 mmHg in patients taking the 10 mg dose of Jardiance.

-- In patients taking the 25 mg dose of Jardiance, systolic blood pressure was reduced by -3.4 mmHg.
+- In adult patients taking the 25 mg dose of Jardiance, systolic blood pressure was reduced by -3.4 mmHg.

 Important side effects with Jardiance